zhongzhouTan-coder/jvm-for-rust/docs/jvm.md

 ![Java virtual machine architecture](images/jvm-architecture.png)

-- Run-Time Data Areas
+### Run-Time Data Areas

-  : The Java Virtual Machine defines various run-time data areas that are used during execution of a program.
+  The Java Virtual Machine defines various run-time data areas that are used during execution of a program.
 Some of these data areas are created on Java Virtual Machine start-up and are destroyed only when the Java Virtual Machine exits.
 Other data areas are per thread.
 Per-thread data areas are created when a thread is created and destroyed when the thread exits.

   *pc register*
   : Each Java Virtual Machine thread has its own pc (program counter) register.

   *jvm stacks*
   : Each Java Virtual Machine thread has a private Java Virtual Machine stack, created at the same time as the thread.
-  - If the computation in a thread requires a larger Java Virtual Machine stack than is permitted, the Java Virtual Machine throws a *StackOverflowError*.
+  If the computation in a thread requires a larger Java Virtual Machine stack than is permitted, the Java Virtual Machine throws a *StackOverflowError*.
-  - If Java Virtual Machine stacks can be dynamically expanded, and expansion is attempted but insufficient memory can be made available to effect the expansion, or if insufficient memory can be made available to create the initial Java Virtual Machine stack for a new thread, the Java Virtual Machine throws an *OutOfMemoryError*.
+  If Java Virtual Machine stacks can be dynamically expanded, and expansion is attempted but insufficient memory can be made available to effect the expansion, or if insufficient memory can be made available to create the initial Java Virtual Machine stack for a new thread, the Java Virtual Machine throws an *OutOfMemoryError*.

   *heap*
   : The Java Virtual Machine has a heap that is shared among all Java Virtual Machine threads.
-  - If a computation requires more heap than can be made available by the automatic storage management system, the Java Virtual Machine throws an *OutOfMemoryError*.
+  If a computation requires more heap than can be made available by the automatic storage management system, the Java Virtual Machine throws an *OutOfMemoryError*.

   *method area*
   : The Java Virtual Machine has a method area that is shared among all Java Virtual Machine threads.
 The method area is analogous to the storage area for compiled code of a conventional language or analogous to the "text" segment in an operating system process.
-  - If memory in the method area cannot be made available to satisfy an allocation request, the Java Virtual Machine throws an *OutOfMemoryError*.
+  If memory in the method area cannot be made available to satisfy an allocation request, the Java Virtual Machine throws an *OutOfMemoryError*.

   *run-time constant pool*
   : A run-time constant pool is a per-class or per-interface run-time representation of the constant_pool table in a class file.
 Each run-time constant pool is allocated from the Java Virtual Machine's method area.
-  - When creating a class or interface, if the construction of the run-time constant pool requires more memory than can be made available in the method area of the Java Virtual Machine, the Java Virtual Machine throws an *OutOfMemoryError*.
+  When creating a class or interface, if the construction of the run-time constant pool requires more memory than can be made available in the method area of the Java Virtual Machine, the Java Virtual Machine throws an *OutOfMemoryError*.

   *native method stacks*
-  - An implementation of the Java Virtual Machine may use conventional stacks, colloquially called "C stacks," to support native methods (methods written in a language other than the Java programming language).
+  : An implementation of the Java Virtual Machine may use conventional stacks, colloquially called "C stacks," to support native methods (methods written in a language other than the Java programming language).

-- frames
+  *frames*
   : A frame is used to store data and partial results, as well as to perform dynamic linking, return values for methods, and dispatch exceptions.
 Frames are allocated from the Java Virtual Machine stack of the thread creating the frame.
 Note that a frame created by a thread is local to that thread and cannot be referenced by any other thread.

   *local variables*
   : Each frame contains an array of variables known as its local variables.
-  - The Java Virtual Machine uses local variables to pass parameters on method invocation.
+  The Java Virtual Machine uses local variables to pass parameters on method invocation.
 On class method invocation, any parameters are passed in consecutive local variables starting from local variable 0.
 On instance method invocation, local variable 0 is always used to pass a reference to the object on which the instance method is being invoked (this in the Java programming language).
 Any parameters are subsequently passed in consecutive local variables starting from local variable 1.

   *operand stacks*
   : Each frame contains a last-in-first-out (LIFO) stack known as its operand stack.

   *dynamic linking*
   : Each frame contains a reference to the run-time constant pool for the type of the current method to support dynamic linking of the method code.